SireME/alx-low_level_programming/0x09-static_libraries/README.md

-About
+#About

-This directory contains exercises on C static libraries.
+This directory contains projects regarding the C programming language

-We have the libmy.a static library of past functions with the main.h file.